fuzetsu/zaftig/README.md

 Enable/disable debug mode.

+Debug mode should be enabled before any styles are created or unexpected things may happen.

 In debug mode Zaftig will insert styles using `textContent` and will log to the console when an unknown css property is encountered.

 **NOTE:** This is less efficient than the normal CSSOM method, but it allows you to modify styles using chrome dev tools.